 Traveling to France by train

 Taking the train is the best, easiest, and often the fastest option for anyone planning to visit France without a car.
 French railways have a reputation for punctuality, though delays seem slightly more common these days than in the past.
 Most trains however run on time, and delays of over 10 minutes are unusual.
 Makes use of the high-speed bullet train (TGV) to get between far-flung destinations.
 Buy train tickets early to get discount.
 If you’re traveling with a rail pass, reserve your TGV seats as soon as you can.
 Local trains and buses get you to smaller towns.
-Also make sure you check the strike schedule in advance.
-Yes, there is a schedule to the rolling strikes by railway workers (see it here).

 From the Netherlands you can take the Thalys to Paris.
 Thalys runs 10 times a day at top speed from Amsterdam via Schiphol and Rotterdam to Paris.
 The earlier you book, the lower the price.
 The lowest fare from Amsterdam to Paris is €35.
 The price can increase to €135 per ticket.
 Eurostar rides to France from many other countries.